aws-samples/appstream2-linux-imaging-assistant/README.md

+## Generally Available Update

+On 10/7/22, Amazon AppStream 2.0 launched a [service-side Imaging Assistant](https://aws.amazon.com/about-aws/whats-new/2022/10/amazon-appstream-2-0-supports-linux-images-gui/).
+This repository will remain public for learning and reusability purposes.

 ## Amazon AppStream 2.0 Linux Imaging Assistant

 Amazon AppStream 2.0 provides secure, reliable and scalable access to applications and non-persistent desktops from any location.
 At re:Invent 2021, AppStream announced the availability of Amazon Linux 2 images.
 With this release, users can now stream Linux applications and desktops.
 These images use a new set of, on instance, CLI tools to create an application catalog and capture images.
 This project provides a graphical experience similar to Windows based AppStream images that sits on top of the provided CLI.